snphillips/meeting-background-maker-server/README.md

 - Sign up for an access token.
 Copy this token and save it for later.
 Give it delete access: https://collection.cooperhewitt.org/api/oauth2/authenticate/like-magic/

 2) This app stores meeting backgrounds to an AWS S3 bucket
+- You will need to create an AWS bucket in which to store the images you'll generate.
 - Learn more here: https://aws.amazon.com/s3/

 ### Getting Started